 Key aspects of a BIM job:

 In a typical BIM level 2 project you will have a group of stakeholders who each have the responsibility of creating and maintaining their own PIM (Project Information Model).
 In order to ensure each stakeholder is following the same core processes, a guidance section in the BEP must be provided.
 This will offer guidance on how often models and information should be shared, naming convention and status of files.
-It should also set out the roles within stakeholders teams, assigning titles such as project information manager, task team manager, etc.
+It should also set out the roles within stakeholder teams, assigning titles such as project information manager, task team manager, etc.

 Roles & Responsibilities: